ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 ### 2. Definition of "Toxic" Outputs:

 "Toxic" outputs refer to responses that include harmful, offensive, or aggressive content.
 In the context of AI model outputs, toxicity can manifest in various ways, including hate speech, threats, or content that may be emotionally distressing.
-In the given model outputs, examples of "toxic" elements include expressions of hatred, ambiguous statements that may be interpreted negatively, and incomplete responses that leave room for misinterpretation.
+In the model response we have right now, examples of "toxic" elements include expressions of hatred, ambiguous statements that may be interpreted negatively, and incomplete responses that leave room for misinterpretation.

 Examples of "Toxic" Elements in Model Outputs:
 - **Hate Speech:** "I hate you."